 While file systems have metadata, the information is limited and basic (date/time created, date/time updated, owner, etc.).
 Object storage allows users to customize and add as many metadata tags as they need to easily locate the object later.
 For example, an X-ray could have information about the patient’s age and height, the type of injury, etc.

 Early object storage systems did not prioritize performance, but that’s now changed.
 Now, object stores can provide high sequential throughput performance, which makes them great for streaming large files.
-Also, object helps eliminate networking limitations.
+Also, object storage services help eliminate networking limitations.
 Files can be streamed in parallel over multiple pipes, boosting usable bandwidth.

 To safeguard against data loss, most traditional storage options utilize fixed RAID groups (groups of hard drives joined together), sometimes in combination with data replication.
 The problem is, these solutions generally lead to one-size-fits-all data protection.
 You can not vary the protection level to suit different data types.

-Back when object was launched, the interfaces were proprietary.
+Back when object storage solutions were launched, the interfaces were proprietary.
 Few application developers showed interest in writing to these interfaces.
 Then Amazon created the Simple Storage Service, or “S3”.
 They also created a new object storage interface, also called the “S3 API”.
 The S3 interface has since become a de-facto standard for object storage data transfer.

 The existence of a standard changed the game.
 Now, S3-compatible application developers have a stable and growing market for their applications.
 And service providers and S3-compatible storage vendors such as Cloudian have a growing user set deploying those applications.
 The combination sets the stage for rapid market growth.

 Cost is always a factor in storage.
-And object offers the most compelling story, both in hardware/software costs and in management expense.
-By allowing you to start small and scale, object storage minimizes waste, both in the form of extra headcount and unused space.
-And object is inherently easy to manage.
+And object storage services offer the most compelling story, both in hardware/software costs and in management expenses.
+By allowing you to start small and scale, object storage technology minimizes waste, both in the form of extra headcount and unused space.
+Additionally object storage systems are inherently easy to manage.
 With limitless capacity within a single namespace, configurable data protection, geo replication, and policy-based tiering to the cloud, it’s a powerful tool for large-scale data management.